-Risk management is embedded in your Company s operating framework.
+Risk management is embedded in your Company's operating framework.
 Your Companybelieves that managing risks helps in maximizing returns.
-The Company s approach toaddressing business risks is comprehensive and includes periodic review of such risks anda framework for mitigating controls and reporting mechanism of such risks.
-Some of theidentified risks are related to adoption of the new and innovative business concept by theconsumers and retailers capabilities of our network partners to deliver the desiredexperience to the customers not able to raise resources and funds for reaching to asustainable level of business high technology obsolesce competition with deep pocketslogistic infrastructure etc. In order to give risk perception of our business to theinvestors the Company has attempted to provide "Investor Guidance" on thewebsite which can be accessed from the linkhttp://istreetnetwork.com/investors/investor-guidance/.
-This section contains the riskfactors as identified by the Company which shallbe updated on a timely basis.
+The Company's approach toaddressing business risks is comprehensive and includes periodic review of such risks anda framework for mitigating controls and reporting mechanism of such risks.
+Some of theidentified risks are related to adoption of the new and innovative business concept by theconsumers and retailers capabilities of our network partners to deliver the desiredexperience to the customers not able to raise resources and funds for reaching to asustainable level of business high technology obsolesce competition with deep pocketslogistic infrastructure etc. In order to give risk perception of our business to theinvestors the Company has attempted to provide "Investor Guidance" on thewebsite.
+This section contains the risk factors as identified by the Company which shallbe updated on a timely basis.

 12. DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT2013:

 Particulars of loans guarantees and investments have been disclosed in the financialstatements.

 The Board of Directors has the following Committees: